ashbuilds/payload-ai/guide.md

   ![RichText System Prompt](assets/guide/richtext-system-prompt.png)

 3. **Layout Tab**:
-Customize the structure of your content by adding headings, paragraphs, or lists.
-  Example: Include introductory paragraphs, headings, and quotes for consistency.
+### Layout Tab

+The **Layout Tab** defines the structure of your content, allowing you to organize headings, paragraphs, lists, and more.
+It ensures AI-generated content follows a clear, consistent format tailored to your needs.

+**Example**: Start with an introduction, followed by a heading for features, a bullet list of key points, and a closing quote for emphasis.
+Please refer the image below:
 ![RichText Layout](assets/guide/richtext-layout.png)
 ---